Get in Touch

 Module 3: Get Data in Power BI for Government

-In this module, you will learn how to retrieve data from a variety of data sources, including Microsoft Excel, relational databases, and NoSQL data stores.
-You will also learn how to improve performance while retrieving data.
+In this module, you will learn how to retrieve data from various sources, including Microsoft Excel, relational databases, and NoSQL data stores.
+You will also learn techniques to improve performance while retrieving data.

 Learning Objectives